rhysd/vim-optparse/README.md

 " show help
 Hoge --help
 " echo following message
-"   --hoge : this is description of hoge
+"   --hoge=VALUE : this is description of hoge
 "   --foo        : this is description of foo
 "   --bar        : this is description of bar
 "
 " => {
 "      '__count__' : 0,